saronraut/Web-Design-Challenge/README.md

         - Landing_page : Homepage for the Dashboard.
 Interactive Images with little details on the purpose of the assignment.

-        - Temp, Humidity,Cloudiness, Comparison,Data,Windspeed pages: all of the pages can be navigated from the homepage and also the interactive Toolbar Buttons Created
+        - Temp, Humidity,Cloudiness, Comparison,Data,Windspeed pages: all of the pages can be navigated from the homepage and also the interactive Toolbar Buttons on the top.

+    - /Visualizations/Assets/Images : Contains the .png images that were imported for the previous analysis report.

+    - /Visualization/Assets/cities.html : contains the .html version of the cities Data source which was converted using pandas from csv to html.